 Charles Kuhn founded JK Moving Services more than three decades ago.
 Even then, at the age of 16, Kuhn saw that the moving industry was in need of change.
 With few regulations or industry standards, the young entrepreneur set out to create a company that was committed to providing superior customer service.
 His vision for JK included an ongoing investment in technology, facilities, and talent.
 Having remained true to that vision, JK is now the largest independent moving company in North America.

-As a dedicated philanthropist, Kuhn supports many charitable causes is a conservationist, having launched the JK Community Farm; donated land for the JK Woods Sanctuary; rescued the Middleburg Training Center; and supported multiple other causes including: Habitat for Humanity, the Race for Hope, and Fight for Children.
+As a dedicated philanthropist, Chuck Kuhn supports many charitable causes as a conservationist, having launched the JK Community Farm; donated land for the JK Woods Sanctuary; rescued the Middleburg Training Center; and supported multiple other causes including: Habitat for Humanity, the Race for Hope, and Fight for Children.

 JK Moving Services is extraordinarily successful with Kuhn at its helm, motivating employees to live by the organization’s core values that all add up to JK’s brand promise: to treat customers with care and respect.